japila-books/spark-structured-streaming-internals/docs/StreamingQueryManager.md

 `postListenerEvent` is used when `StreamExecution` is requested to [post a streaming event](StreamExecution.md#postEvent).

-## <span id="notifyQueryTermination"> Handling Termination of Streaming Query (and Deactivating Query in StateStoreCoordinator)
+## Handling Termination of Streaming Query (and Deactivating Query in StateStoreCoordinator) { #notifyQueryTermination }

 ```scala
 notifyQueryTermination(